kevinhennessy/Angular_Sig/Session 2/readme.md

 }
 ```
 #### Adding the Form Model to our HTML View
-Copy in the code for exercise.component.html from checkpoint 4.6.
+Copy in the code for exercise.component.html from [Checkpoint 4.6](https://github.com/chandermani/angular2byexample/tree/checkpoint4.6).

 ### Homework
 * Read Chapter 5